Official: US citizen believed kidnapped in Afghanistan

-It was not immediately clear why Frerichs was in Afghanistan or where precisely he was picked up, though Newsweek — which first reported the kidnapping — said he was taken into custody in the southeastern part of the country last week and that he has worked as a contractor in conflict zones.
+It was not immediately clear why Frerichs was in Afghanistan or where precisely he was picked up, though Newsweek — which first reported the kidnapping — said he was taken into custody last week in Khost province, in the eastern part of the country, and that he is a contractor who has worked as a civil engineer in different conflict zones over the last decade.

-The investigation is being led by the FBI-led Hostage Recovery Fusion Cell, a multi-agency effort created by the Obama administration amid criticism over the government’s response to hostage-taking.
+The investigation is being handled by the FBI-led Hostage Recovery Fusion Cell, a multi-agency effort created during the Obama administration amid criticism over the government’s response to hostage-taking.

 Art Frerichs, who identified himself as Frerichs’ father, told an Associated Press reporter on Thursday that he believed the Newsweek report was true.
 “I don’t want to say any more now for security reasons,” he said.
 “I have the utmost faith in President Trump and the FBI.”